-The Fund applied the following exclusions through tracking the Index that excluded companies that:
+The Fund applied the following exclusions through tracking the Index in accordance with the Index methodology:

-• were non-compliant with the UN Global Compact,

-• were associated with a controversy (i.e. companies that have been involved in events that have a severe impact on the environment and society, posing serious business risks to the company),

-- were involved in the production or retail of tobacco, or are a related product/service, - · were involved in military contracting weapons or related products,

-• were directly involved or indirectly involved through corporate ownership, in controversial weapons,

-• were involved in thermal coal extraction, power generation or supporting products/services, and

-• were involved in the production of unconventional and conventional oil and gas.
+- · companies which were non-compliant with the UN Global Compact, - companies that were associated with a controversy (i.e. companies that have been involved in events that have a severe impact on the environment and society, posing serious business risks to the company), - companies that were involved in the production or retail of tobacco, or are a related product/service, - · companies that were involved in military contracting weapons or related products, - companies that were directly involved or indirectly involved through corporate ownership, in controversial weapons, - companies that were involved in thermal coal extraction, power generation or supporting products/services, and - companies that were involved in the production of unconventional and conventional oil and gas.